Interface IDbCommandInterceptor

 This method is still called if an interceptor suppressed execution of a command in NonQueryExecuting(DbCommand, CommandEventData, InterceptionResult<int>).

-is the result returned by NonQueryExecuting(DbCommand, CommandEventData, InterceptionResult<int>).
+In this case, result is the result returned by NonQueryExecuting(DbCommand, CommandEventData, InterceptionResult<int>).

 int NonQueryExecuted(DbCommand command, CommandExecutedEventData eventData, int result)